mvrilo/remote-trackpad-wasm/README.md

 # Remote Trackpad WASM

-Application for a remote trackpad using cgo, websockets and wasm.
+Remote trackpad built with go, websockets and wasm.

-This is an unfinished yet working PoC tested on Mac OS.
+This is an unfinished yet working PoC implemented for Mac OS, using the CoreFoundation api.
+This was built as an experiment to mess around with cgo and wasm support in go.

 ## Building